qylu4156/qylu4156.github.io/docs/about.md

 ## Work experiences
+**Center for Human-Compatible AI: Intern (Dec 2023-Jun 2024)**
+- Full-time internship
+- Created StrongREJECT, a novel benchmark for jailbreaking attacks against LLMs consisting of 346 prompts for evaluating the potential of jailbreak attacks to enable malicious actors to cause harm and an autograder with SOTA performance at matching fine-grained human evaluations of jailbreak quality
+- Implemented tests of jailbreak effects on intelligence using Massive Multitask Language Understanding benchmark.
+- Fine-tuned LLM to develop cost-effective autograding method which can be run on a laptop CPU.

 **Concordia Consulting: AI Safety Affiliate (Jun 2023-Nov 2023)**
 - Project-based, ~10hrs/month
 - Translated and revised texts in English and Chinese about AI safety, including Chinese-language social media posts about technical AI safety for general audiences and translations of Chinese public figures' comments about AI safety for English-speaking audiences.